 Figure 6.7.1-1 summarizes the initiation and reporting of location events for a deferred 5GC-MT-LR procedure for Periodic or Triggered Location Events using low power event reporting.
+This procedure is only applicable to a UE with E-UTRA access to 5GC.